Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 4, participants will be able to:

-1. Specify the advantages and disadvantages of sole proprietorships including self-employed taxes and payment requirements and identify the characterization of sole proprietorship assets upon disposition.
+1. Specify the advantages and disadvantages of sole proprietorships including self-employed taxes and payment requirements, recognize how partnerships divide tax attributes, and identify partnership taxation, particularly the application of the at-risk rules (§465).

 At the start of Chapter 5, participants should identify the following topics for study: